Charles XIV John: Offer of the Swedish throne

 Although the Swedish government, amazed at Mörner's effrontery, at once placed him under arrest on his return to Sweden, the candidature of Bernadotte gradually gained favour and on 21 August 1810 he was elected by the Riksdag of the Estates in Örebro to be the new crown prince, and was subsequently made Generalissimus of the Swedish Armed Forces by the King.
 Several factors benefitted Bernadotte's election.
 Being foreign was, although problematic, also to his favour due to geopolitical factors and the internal situation at the time.
 One benefit was his presumed close ties to French Emperor Napoleon Bonaparte, with whom he would have access to military backing, as the intention at the time was to reacquire Finland.
 The current King, Charles XIII, viewed Napoleon in a more positive way than Gustav IV Adolf had, who had held him in very ill regard.
 Another point in favour was that a large part of the Swedish Army, anticipating conflict with Russia, favoured electing a soldier.
 Also, Bernadotte was personally popular, owing to the kindness he had shown to the Swedish prisoners in Lübeck and his reputation as the well-liked governor of the Hanseatic Cities from 1807 to 1809, as many Swedish merchants had operated under his auspices.
-Finally, Bernadotte had no qualms about converting to Lutheranism, recalling the conversion of Henry IV for the benefit of France with whom he felt a kinship as both hailed from Pau, or converting his son Oscar (though his wife Désirée never did renounce Catholicism).
+Finally, Bernadotte had no qualms about his own and his son Oscar's conversion to Lutheranism, recalling the conversion of Henry IV for the benefit of France with whom he felt a kinship as both hailed from Pau.
+(Bernadotte's wife Désirée refused to convert).

 Before freeing Bernadotte from his allegiance to France, Napoleon asked him to agree never to take up arms against France.
-Bernadotte refused to make any such agreement, upon the ground that his obligations to Sweden would not allow it; Napoleon exclaimed, "Go, and let our destinies be accomplished," and signed the act of emancipation unconditionally.
+Bernadotte refused to make any such agreement, upon the ground that his obligations to Sweden would not allow it; Napoleon exclaimed, "Go, and let our destinies be accomplished", and signed the act of emancipation unconditionally.
 Many were also optimistic that Sweden would recover Finland under Charles John.
 The Swedish crown prince even unsuccessfully sought Napoleon's support to assist Sweden in conquering Norway.